Configure NGINX

 NGINX virtual host

-"NGINX virtual host" refers to the embedded Tomcat.
+"NGINX Virtual Host" refers to the Embedded Tomcat.
 NGINX connects to the Intrexx portal service via the virtual host.
-Typically, "localhost" should be entered here.
+Usually "localhost" is to be entered here.
 (One exception to this is when NGINX is installed on a different server to Intrexx.
 In this case, the Intrexx server should be specified here.)

 NGINX configuration file